-One of the many pleasures of visiting the Gargano Peninsula is the sheer abundance of its wildlife.
-The unspoilt countryside and variety of habitats make this the ideal environment for all manner of birds and animals.
-Even in the towns you will find an unusual number of birds and butterflies as well as the unleashed, but well mannered, dogs that seem to lie on every street corner.
+One of the many pleasures of visiting the Gargano National Park in Puglia, in the south of Italy, is the sheer abundance of its plants and wildlife.
+The unspoilt countryside and variety of habitats make this the ideal environment for all manner of flora and fauna.
+Even in the towns you will find an unusual number of wild flowers, birds and butterflies as well as the unleashed, but well mannered, dogs that seem to lie on every street corner.

 One of the best places to spot birds is around the coastal wetlands, especially the lakes of Varano and Lesina.
-These are salt water lagoons and they attract lots of birds in search of fish: we spotted cormorants, avocets and gulls but if you are lucky you could see flamingos here as well.
-We stopped and watched a colony of bee-eaters in a nearby field and I was thrilled to catch sight of a hoopoe (the first I had ever seen).
+These are salt water lagoons and they attract lots of birds in search of fish.
+I spotted cormorants, avocets and gulls but if you are lucky you could see flamingos here as well.
+I stopped to watch a colony of bee-eaters in a nearby field and caught sight of a hoopoe in the distance.

 Of course the wetlands are not just about birds.
-We saw small crabs and fishes in the narrow channel between the lake and the sea, and the water is full of the fish and mussels for which the area is famous.
-And wherever we went little geckoes darted between cracks in rocks and walls.
+I saw small crabs and fishes in the narrow channel between the lake and the sea, and the water is full of the fish and mussels for which the area is famous (the wooden structures that you see in the water are trabucchi, or fishing platforms).
+And wherever I went little geckoes darted between cracks in rocks and walls.

 The Umbra Forest

-The Umbra Forest is full of wildlife, but much of it stays hidden.
-It is said that the forest is home to boars, wildcats and the Gargano roe deer, but they kept out of sight while we were there.
-We heard lots of different birds but the only one we actually saw was a tree-creeper.
-What we did see was brightly coloured butterflies and holes in the hillside that could have given shelter to small animals.
+The forest is full of wildlife, but much of it stays hidden.
+It is home to boars, wildcats and the Gargano roe deer, as well as foxes and badgers, but they kept out of sight while I was there.
+Bird life includes woodpeckers, owls and other birds of prey.
+I could hear lots of different birds but the only one I actually saw was a tree-creeper.
+What I did see was brightly coloured butterflies and holes in the hillside that could have given shelter to small animals.